gpaddis/gitlab-slack-notifier/README.md

 Send a reminder to a Slack channel with a list of open GitLab merge requests waiting for someone to merge them.
 You can define a list of groups to monitor, so that no merge requests sink into oblivion anymore.

-The list of notifications will look like this:
+The list of merge requests will look like this:

 ---
 > ### Open Merge Requests - 15 November